Fire and Water Use Restrictions

 Current Frisco Water Use Restrictions

-1. Irrigation, sprinkling or otherwise applying water to a lawn or other area of land on which grass is grown, or intended to be grown is suggested only within the areas and during the following days and time periods as stated above.
+- Irrigation, sprinkling or otherwise applying water to a lawn or other area of land on which grass is grown, or intended to be grown, is permitted only within the following areas and during the following days and time periods as stated above.

-• Using a hose to wash any structure, motor vehicle or boat unless the hose is equipped with an automatic shut-off valve;
+- Use a hose to wash any structure, motor vehicle, or boat unless the hose is equipped with an automatic shut-off valve;

-• Serving water to a customer of a commercial establishment except upon request of the customer.
+- Serve water to a customer of a commercial establishment, like a restaurant, except upon request of the customer.

-As of March 31, 2026, the North Ten Mile Creek watershed, which provides Frisco with much of its water, has received 85.45 inches of snowfall this winter season, producing 7.295 inches of snow water equivalent (SWE).
-This is significantly below the five-year averages of 180.28 inches of snowfall and 14.534 inches of SWE, representing approximately 47% of average snowfall and more than a 50% reduction in stored water.
-Additionally, current streamflow levels in North Ten Mile Creek are tracking at levels typically observed in late April through mid-May, indicating an accelerated runoff timeline.
+As of April 30, 2026, the North Ten Mile Creek watershed, which provides Frisco with much of its water, has received 99.95 inches of snowfall this winter season, producing 9.155 inches of snow water equivalent (SWE).
+This is significantly below the latest five-year averages of 180.28 inches of snowfall and 14.534 inches of SWE, representing approximately 55% of average snowfall and more than a 37% reduction in stored water.

-These historically low snowfall and snowpack levels have led staff to re-evaluate how water restrictions are enacted.
-In response to these conditions, staff recommend that Town Council authorize the Town Manager to implement water conservation measures outside of the standard triggers outlined in Chapter 171-20 of the Town of Frisco Water Code.
-Specifically, staff recommend advancing directly from Phase 1 (voluntary measures) to Phase 3 (mandatory restrictions), which would limit non-essential outdoor irrigation to two days per week in addition to other restrictions.
+These historically low snowfall and snowpack levels led staff to re-evaluate how water restrictions are enacted.
+In response to these conditions and through Ordinance 26-10, Town Council authorized the Town Manager to implement water conservation measures outside of the standard triggers outlined in Chapter 171-20 of the Town of Frisco Water Code to enable a more proactive approach.